JroutEA/studio/DESIGN.md

 Several key features have been implemented to improve usability and handle potential issues gracefully:

 -   **Download as Image:** All generated results (Unit Lists, Squads, Test Cases) can be downloaded as a high-quality PNG image for easy sharing and documentation.
+The downloaded image includes a disclaimer that the content is AI-generated.
 -   **Query History & Saved Squads:** The application maintains a local history of past queries for each tab.
 Users can also "star" and save their favorite squads for quick access.
 -   **Undo on Delete:** To prevent accidental data loss, deleting an item from the history displays a toast notification with a 5-second "Undo" option.
 -   **AI Fallback Mechanism:** In the event of an AI generation failure (e.g., due to a model timeout or content filter), the application provides a fallback.
 It displays the full, detailed prompt that was sent to the AI, along with a copy button.
 This allows the user to take the expert-crafted prompt to another generative AI app, ensuring their workflow is never completely blocked.
+-   **Concurrency Control:** While an AI query is in progress, all submission buttons are disabled to prevent users from accidentally starting multiple requests at once.
+However, the user can still freely switch between tabs to view other content.

 ---